rtakanor/rtakanor/README.md

 - 👯 Enlglish and Spanish Native Speaker
 - 🤔 I’m passionate about sports, personal growth and coding!

+### 🚧 Currently Working On:
+- 🔬 An NLP research for AI reviews in English/Spanish.
+- 📈 Learning about Large Language Models (LLMs).
+- 🎯 Preparing for internships in AI and Data Science.

 ## Tech Stack